 “Because there is a disconnect between sales and customer service, the CRM’s account file is not adequately handed off to the people who need it.
 Account Managers and Sales Representatives have done their due diligence with the sale component, and most of them simply scramble inefficiently when problems arise.

 CRMs can help retain customers simply by extending the natural “pipeline.”
 This is achieved by inserting new steps in the process, ones that pay particular attention to helping the customer after a sale occurs.”

 After-sales care doesn’t just mean checking in with your customer or sending them offers.
-You also have to find a way to deal effectively with customer complaints, because 55% of customers stop doing business with a company when their complaints are not responded to in a timely manner, and 72% of customers say that explaining their problem to multiple people negatively impacted on how they viewed the business.
+You also have to find a way to deal effectively with customer complaints, because 55% of customers stop doing business with a company when their complaints are not responded to in a timely manner.

 You can minimize this by integrating Salesforce with your customer service platform.
 Your customer service team will then have access to all customer information, helping them keep track of any outstanding customer issues and preventing issues from falling through the cracks.

 Service Cloud from Salesforce is an integrated customer service platform that allows customer service teams to easily get an overview of all customer interactions, including phone, email, social media channels, and connected devices.
 Your customer service team can then respond to your customers immediately, knowing their entire history, without leaving the platform.
 Implement a system like this, and you can turn complaints into glowing reviews.

 If your customer hasn’t been in touch for 6 months, whether to make a purchase or download a new e-book, chances are you’re losing that customer.
 You can track customer interaction in Salesforce by searching the date fields and sorting them by date of the last contact.